Adelabumowe/aws-config/AWS-config-docs.md

 Note: These commands must be run by an administrator i.e

-- Using your credentials from the management account or
+- Using the credentials from the management account or
 - By registering a delegated administrator(can only be created from the organization's management account) - Recommended